SpartzInc/automation_object/docs/blue_prints/hook_level_configurations.md

 __Description__:

-Only really use this for ads that might pop up on the site I am trying to automate.
+I only really use this for ads/sign up prompts that might pop up randomly on the site I am trying to automate.
 Either include the action close or the modal will be active when you get the screen returned to you.

 Only has one possible action 'close'.
 Don't really have any other purpose then to close it automatically.
 Might add more to this in the future but can't really think of any other implementations.